Smileyman5/GenericSocialAppWithGrails/README.md

 # GenericSocialAppWithGrails

-Generic Social App for Web Services class using Groovy on Grails :D
+:D Generic Social App for Web Services class using Groovy on Grails :D